ehsanh2001/task-board/README.md

 The tasks that are completed are colored grey.

-You can drag tasks to other columns.
+You can drag tasks to other columns or change their order by dragging them up or down within the same column.
+When you drop a task onto another one, it will be added before that task.

 ![page image](./assets/images/app-image1.png)